Advanced Software (return to the homepage)

 Digital solution

-Care Cloud is our flexible, Cloud-based, care business management solution, designed to help keep your care staff in touch with their team whilst providing the tools to better manage planning and delivery of care.
+Our Care Business Management solution has been designed to help keep your care staff in touch with their team whilst providing the tools to better manage planning and delivery of care.

-No matter the size of your care or support organisation, or whether you provide domiciliary, residential, supported living, retirement living or extra care, Advanced Care Cloud will meet your needs.
+No matter the size of your care or support organisation, or whether you provide domiciliary, residential, supported living, retirement living or extra care, Care Business Management will meet your needs.